Assignment #07#

 The maximum {VARIABLE} was {XX} {UNITS} ({DATE/TIME}), while the strongest {VARIABLE} averaged over an hour was {XX} {UNITS} ({DATE/TIME}).")

-Hint 1: You can use either numpy to determine, for example, the maximum values or you can work directly with the DataFrame. (e.g., calculating the maximum).
-To convert a column of the DataFrame to a numpy array, you can use
+Hint 1: You can use either NumPy to determine, for example, the maximum values or you can work directly with the DataFrame. (e.g., calculating the maximum).
+To convert a column of the DataFrame to a NumPy array, you can use

 temp = data['som'].to_numpy()